j-christoffersen/clinvitae-clone/README.md

 To run migrations on the database, run `npm run db:migrate`

-To load the developmnet database, run the command `npm run db:load`.
-Be sure to have specified a path to the .tsv you wish to load from.
+To load the developmnet database, download and the file containing the variant data [here](http://clinvitae.invitae.com/download).
+Once you've specified the path to the file, run the command `npm run db:load`.

 To seed the test database, run `knex seed:run`.
 Be sure that `NODE_ENV` is set to `test`.

-### Everything Else
+### Starting the Application

 To compile the app, run `npm run build`, or `npm run build-dev` if you wish to have webpack watch for changes.

 To run the server, simply run `npm start`.

 To run tests, make sure `NODE_ENV` is set to `test` and run `npm test`.

-## Requirements

-- NodeJS
-- NPM
-- Mocha `npm i -g mocha`